KatCruick/portfolio/TASKS.md

   ```

   However, this isn't particularly user friendly.
 An alternative might be to have a separate Markdown file for each block, and specify the block type and image in the frontmatter.
 Projects then could be a directory containing a number of content markdown files.

+- [x] Typography

+  Need to work out how I'm organising typography.
+Is it

+  - Individual Astro components for each text style (e.g. HeadingOne, HeadingTwo, Body)
+  - A single Text component that accepts a "variant" prop
+  - Purely CSS based?

+  CSS based might be nice.
+I got stuck with the former approach when trying to do list elements.

+  Define individual type elements with Tailwinds @utility

+  - Create a `.prose` selector and style each type element with @apply for the new utilities
+  - Define a standalone <Typography /> component, where you pass in a key and it renders the correct typographic elements with the correct utility applied

+- [x] Build a carousel component